Search Docs by Keyword

 LD_LIBRARY_PATH controls what libraries are available for dynamic dependency loading, and those libraries are often put in a directory named

 ~/.bashrc file, and then the software will be available by default.
-The script is very aggressive, so you may wish to prune some if its output (e.g.
+Be sure to include the

 This is necessary if you want to install multiple incompatible apps, or different versions of the same app, and pick and choose between them at will (you’ll have to use a different